"I don't think it can be done, Top."

 "Nothing, Top," he replied, speaking into his hand to hide his laughter.
 Which didn't work.

 "This is from your fucking country, you know."
 Nick narrowed his eyes at him.
 "I hold you personally responsible for this.
 What does Ikea even mean anyway?
-And for the love of Christ on a fucking stick why do you people need to name your goddamn furniture?"
+And for the love of all that’s holy why do you people need to name your goddamn furniture?"

-Erik's eyes began to tear as he struggled to hold his laughter in.
+Erik's eyes began to water as he struggled to hold his laughter in.

-"I know this Roov-Hall guy is some big fucking designer guy in your country - that's what the girl at Ikea told me - but this is America, dammit.
-We don't celebrate fucking armoire designers."
+"I know this Roov-Hall guy is some big fucking designer guy in your country - that's what the girl at Ikea told me - but at this point I couldn’t give less of shit about him or his bedroom storage solutions.’

 "I think she was comparing him to you," Erik offered helpfully, his face beginning to turn a shade of pink no one at PGI had ever seen before.